 The Winter term Practicum culminates in PAC, or the Practicum Annual Conference in the Sociology Department.
-It is held on April 2nd and 3rd and faculty and grad students are invited.
+It is held April 6-8 and faculty and grad students are invited.
 Students present their research, conference style, for 15 minutes, and discussant and audience members provide feedback.